Carla’s Ultimate Guide to Paris

 Now anyone that gets off a 24 hour flight deserves a good cup and here are some of my favourites and where UHT milk is banned.

-47 Rue de Babylone
+47 Rue Babylone

 Sunday morning along the Seine Copyright Carla Coulson

-2. Sunday Morning on the Seine
+2. Sunday Morning (or any day) along the Seine

 First shopping stop Merci.
 Merci has become my second home.
 I love eveything about this shop, the products, the space, the wonderful restaurants and cafe..
 But most of all I love that a percentage of profits are donated to charity.
-I lunch at the canteen downstairs because it has the best ‘girl food’ in Paris and you look out onto a beautiful herb garden.
+I lunch at the canteen downstairs because it has great ‘girl food’ in Paris and you look out onto a beautiful herb garden.
 There are lots of lovely fresh salads, soups and organic juices that are hard to find on the menu in Paris..

 111 Boulevard Beaumarchais